Severe flooding in Greece leaves at least 4 dead and 6 missing, villages cut off

 Police have banned traffic from three regions, including on the island of Skiathos, and have sent numerous emergency phone alerts to people in several parts of the country to avoid venturing outdoors and to move away from basement and ground floor areas of buildings.

-The storm, dubbed Daniel, was forecast to begin easing gradually from Thursday evening.
+The storm, dubbed Daniel, was forecast to begin easing gradually Thursday evening.

 On Wednesday, repeated rainstorms also hit the Greek capital, flooding streets and turning part of a major avenue in central Athens into a river of mud that swept people off their feet.